-So, what do you do if you have a thyroid nodule.
-Well, that depends entirely on the state of your nodule – again, here is my opportunity to advocate for ultrasounds – but there are some things you can consider should the need arise.
+So, what do you do if you have a thyroid nodule and need a natural cure for thyroid nodules?
+Well, that depends entirely on the state of your nodule – again.
+Here is my opportunity to advocate for ultrasounds.
+There are some things you can consider should the need arise.

 Do you need to have a biopsy?
 Well, that relies on multiple factors, such as:

 - Your nodule is well over 1 centimeter in size

 - If your nodule has calcified (with lots of calcified spots)

 - If your nodule has exaggerated blood vessels (hypervascular)

 At this point, considering all of these factors, you may want to have your nodule biopsied.
 This is only because the nodule, at this point, looks suspicious for developing into cancer.

 Key Insight: This is a pretty important collection of conditions for any thyroid nodule to be considered for a biopsy.
 Keep that in mind, and that typically you need to have some sort of combination of these three to require surgery of any kind.